-Though Opuntias will grow just fine in a garden, they can be grown in pots as well.
-To repot, ensure the soil is dry, then remove the pot and knock away the old soil.
+Opuntias will grow just fine in a garden but can also be grown in pots.
+To repot, ensure the soil is dry, remove the pot and knock away the old soil.
 After treating any cuts with fungicide, place the Opuntia in a new pot and backfill it with potting soil.
-As with a new cutting, make sure not to water a newly repotting cactus for a brief period to avoid rotting its roots.
+As with a new cutting, ensure not to water a newly repotting cactus for a brief period to avoid rotting its roots.

 All Opuntias are desert cacti and need lots of sun, lots of light, and very little water.
 If you live in a hot, arid area, these plants can generally be planted outside, left alone, and enjoyed.